laravel/docs/artisan.md

 #### Giving The User A Choice

-The `anticipate` method can be used to provided autocompletion for possible choices.
+The `anticipate` method can be used to provide autocompletion for possible choices.
 The user can still choose any answer, regardless of the auto-completion hints:

     $name = $this->anticipate('What is your name?', ['Taylor', 'Dayle']);